Skip to main content

 );

-2. Return a Buffer with Unix‑style new‑lines
+2. Return a Buffer with Unix-style line endings

 const nodemailer = require("nodemailer");